Modular Koszul duality for Soergel bimodules

 \subsection{Related work}

-For finite dihedral groups $W$, the Koszulity and Koszul self-duality of $A_{W, \fh_\geom}$ was proved earlier by explicit methods by Sauerwein~\cite{Sau}.
+For finite dihedral groups, the Koszulity and Koszul self-duality of $A_{W, \fh_\geom}$ was proved earlier by explicit methods by Sauerwein~\cite{Sau}.

-After an early draft of this article had been written, the author learned of a project by Achar, Riche, and Williamson that contained constructions similar to those of this article.
-In joint work~\cite{AMRW}, we (in particular) clarify and extend the constructions in~\S\ref{sec:monodromy}--\ref{sec:wall-crossing}.
+After an early draft of this article had been written in 2015, the author learned of a project by Achar, Riche, and Williamson that contained constructions similar to those of this article.
+Our joint work \cite{AMRW} (in particular) clarifies and extends the constructions in \S\ref{sec:monodromy}--\ref{sec:wall-crossing}.